mhelmstetter/mongo-security-sample/mongo-security-sample/README.md

 And then we take that email and use it to look up the CapcoUser and then their specific CAPCO setting.
 That setting is then used to drive what the user can see.

+Low level:

+We deal with UserSecurityAttributes at the lower levels to manage visibility to documents stored in mongodb.

 Samples: